Humana vs. Cigna Insurance

 An insurer’s medical loss ratio (MLR) is the percentage of its revenue that is used to give its customers a better experience.
 For example, if a health insurance provider has an MLR of 80%, that means the company uses 80% of the money from its customers’ premiums to pay out claims and improve the quality of customer care overall, with the other 20% going toward profits and administrative expenses.

-The Affordable Care Act set minimum MLR thresholds that health insurers must meet on average over the course of a three-year period.
+The Affordable Care Act (ACA) set minimum MLR thresholds that health insurers must meet on average over the course of a three-year period.
 Insurance carriers that fail to meet these requirements have to pay proportional rebates to their policyholders.
-The minimum MLR for individual and small group health insurance markets is 80%, while the minimum MLR for large group markets is 85%.[20]
+The minimum MLR for individual and smallgroup health insurance markets is 80%, while the minimum MLR for large group markets is 85%.[22]

 Humana vs. Cigna Insurance: Enrollment Process

-You can purchase a health plan from Humana or Cigna during open enrollment to receive coverage that will begin in 2024.
-The first open enrollment period lasts from November 1 to December 15, during which you can buy a policy that will start on January 1.
-In addition, you can shop from December 16 to January 15 for coverage beginning on February 1.[24]
+You can purchase a Marketplace health plan from Humana or Cigna during the first open enrollment period from November 1 to December 15 to receive coverage that will begin on January 1.
+If you instead shop during the second open enrollment period from December 16 to January 15, then your coverage will begin on February 1.[27]

 There are also Medicare open enrollment periods to keep in mind if you intend to purchase a Medicare Advantage plan from either Humana or Cigna.
 See the below table for an overview of important Medicare registration deadlines.[28]